how to stop people-pleasing.

 people-pleaser is probably the word you typed. it's the word i used about myself for years — usually as a joke, so nobody would look too closely at how true it was.

-so here's the honest part first: i can't teach you the stopping. i haven't stopped. anyone selling you the stopping is selling you the feeling of having stopped, and it wears off around thursday.
+so here's the honest part first: i can't teach you how to stop. i haven't stopped. every time i tried to stop, what i really got was the feeling of having stopped, and it wore off around thursday.

-what i have is smaller. the pleasing isn't one big thing you quit — it's hundreds of small yeses, and each one happens in about half a second. the ask lands, and the yes is out before you've decided anything. it was never a decision. it was fear moving faster than you: the guilt, everyone already going along, not wanting to be the only one who didn't.
+what i have is smaller. people-pleasing isn't one big thing you quit — it's hundreds of small yeses, and each one happens in about half a second. the ask comes, and the yes is out before you've decided anything. it was never a decision. it was fear moving faster than you: the guilt, everyone already going along, not wanting to be the only one who didn't.

 you can't win an argument with that fear — it's older and faster than your reasons. but you don't have to. you only have to catch the half-second. one at a time.